-This is one of the strangest charts I’ve seen in some time:
+This is one of the strangest

 This isn’t something you see every day.
 What I did was chart the year-on-year changes in batting average and OBP, assuming there had to be a correlation (and of course there is—batting average is a function of OBP).
 When I generated this chart, I had no idea to expect that OBP would march in such lockstep with batting average.